-Damien Chazelle believes that Hollywood is as much a boulevard of broken dreams as it is a flavorsome Tinsel Town in which everything proves to be affectionately Technicolor if you look hard enough.
+Damien Chazelle believes that Hollywood is as much a boulevard of broken dreams as it is a buoyant Tinsel Town in which everything proves to be affectionately Technicolor if you look hard enough.
 Those intertwining beliefs give weight to his daydreams in the winning modern-day musical La La Land.
-A proponent of both the idealistic Hollywood Golden Age and the darker romanticism of the latter day musical, he finds a wispy balance between old school tribute and game-changing revolution and ends up with something a little Singin’ in the Rain (1952) and a little All That Jazz (1979).
+A proponent of both the idealistic Hollywood Golden Age and the darker romanticism of the latter-day musical, he finds a wispy balance between old school tribute and game-changing revolution and ends up with something a little Singin’ in the Rain (1952) and a little All That Jazz (1979).

 For its next two hours does La La Land follow their romance with a dedication which rings as hopelessly tender, supplely theatrical, and delicately bittersweet.
 Like Judy Garland and James Mason’s relationship in A Star Is Born (1954) — though octaves less stormy — the film is unmoving in its conclusion that the hard-to-reach finish line that is professional success isn’t much a personal life’s wingman.
 To struggle together isn’t always synonymous with staying together.
 And yet there’s a gorgeous stir in that sentiment which gives La La Land the chutzpah necessary to corroborate that it’s lyrical, not just romantic zing.
 Its characters grow together, perfect themselves together — they’re so much more than the frequently stock characters of the musical.